TNO/PhenotypeDatabase-RClient/README.md

 An R client to connect to [GSCF](https://github.com/PhenotypeFoundation/GSCF).

 ### How to use ###
+Below is a simple manual on how to use this R client.
+For a more complete example, please see [this script](example.R).

 Load the functions in R, you can load directly from GitHub using the devtools package:

 <code>